DXA-Data-Xtraction-Assistant/DXA-Data-Xtraction-Assistant/Instructions_READ_ME.md

 # Step 3: Using the DXA2 application

 Once you have successfully downloaded the DXA2, it is time to use it!
 Double click the DXA2 .exe file (femur icon) or right click and select "Run as Administrator".
 The first time you open DXA2, it may take a minute or two to load.
 After the initial use, the DXA2 will load faster.
 You will be greeted by an introduction page that provides a link to the GitHub site.
-We encourage you to read all of these written instructions and view all three tutorial videos prior to using the DXA2.
+We encourage you to read all of these written instructions and [view all three tutorial videos](https://www.youtube.com/channel/UC38M4-9BVx899WrRLMhdMOg/featured) prior to using the DXA2.

 Although the DXA2 is free, the developers request that users cite the DXA2 in their publications using the following citation:( **Include citation here** ).
 After selecting "I agree", you will be prompted to select the manufacturer and the software version for your DXA machine.
 As noted in the DXA2, if you do not see the specific software version for your DXA machine, please try all the other software versions first.

 Once, you have selected your software version, you will select the input, or file path to your properly saved DXA reports, and the output folder, or file path for where the extracted data should be saved.
 Once you have selected the input folder, output folder, and clicked "transform", you need to select what types of DXA reports you have available and would like to extract data from.
 After selecting these using the checkboxes, select "merge".
 After this has been completed, the final screen will thank you for using the DXA2 and will remind users to cite our work.
-If you have any issues with using the DXA2, please review the [Troubleshooting/FAQ’s](#TroubleshootingFAQs) below or the third tutorial video ( **need links** ).
+If you have any issues with using the DXA2, please review the [Troubleshooting/FAQ’s](#TroubleshootingFAQs) below or the [third tutorial video](https://www.youtube.com/watch?v=UHlfqY1lvfI).

 Tips for success:
 1. Ensure that your input folder **ONLY** includes the properly configured and formatted DXA reports (*.pdf* or *.xps* files).
 If any of these files are improperly named for use in the DXA2 or if there are other files in the input folder, the DXA2 will not work.